 In December 2019, an outbreak of a new respiratory infection was reported in China.
 The virus has since been named “SARSCoV-2,” and the disease it causes is named COVID-19.

 The virus appears to spread mainly from person-to-person.
-It is most commonly spread by an infected person who coughs or sneezes, and people who are in close contact with one another (within about 6 feet).
-People are most contagious while symptomatic and in the days prior to developing symptoms.
+It is most commonly spread by aerosols and droplets from an infected person.
+The virus clings to the aerosols and droplets and spreads via breathing, coughing, sneezing, etc. People are most contagious while symptomatic and in the two days prior to developing symptoms.
 This is why it is so important to wear a mask and wash hands frequently even when feeling well.